Explore student groups related to International Relations and Politics

 How can I get involved?

 - Volunteer to Lead!
 Help make the WIIS-CMU chapter impactful across campus and the Pittsburgh area!
-E-mail Kelly Wadsworth directly if you’re interested.
+E-mail WIIS-CMU Advisor, Kelly Voss, if interested.
 You can give as much or little time as you have!

-We will be recruiting student leaders and committee members to help with the following student-run committees for AY 21-22:
+We are recruiting leadership to help with the following student-run committees for AY 22-23:

 - Leadership Team– Provide overall leadership and direction to the club organization and committees; Establishes short- and long- range objectives and goals in conjunction with IPS advising staff; schedule general and leadership meetings and take/distribute notes